cryptpad/documentation/www/dev/fr/_sources/dev_guide/client/framework.rst.txt

 customize.dist/src/less2/include/framework.less
 -----------------------------------------------

-Enfin, tous les éléments de style communs aux différentes applications collaboratives peuvent être chargés dans le fichier app-xxxx.less via un unique appel.
-Un framework LESS ``customize.dist/src/less2/include/framework.less`` existe en effet et va charger le style de la barre d’outils, du chat, des différents menus, des boutons ou encore des fenêtres.
+All style elements common to the different collaborative applications can be loaded into the app-xxxx.less file via a single call.
+A LESS framework ``customize.dist/src/less2/include/framework.less`` exists and will load the style of the toolbar, the chat, the different menus, the buttons and the modals.

-Deux mixins sont disponibles dans ce fichier, ``.framework_main()`` et ``.framework_min_main()``.
-La version minimale “min” est utilisée pour les applications non collaboratives (drive, préférences, profile, support, etc.) qui ré-utilisent la plupart des éléments de style.
-La version complète ajoute le style du chat, des mentions (pour les commentaires), de l’écran de création de pad et des styles pour le curseur des autres utilisateurs.
+Two mixins are available in this file, ``.framework_main()`` and ``.framework_min_main()``.
+The minimal "min" version is used for non-collaborative applications (drive, preferences, profile, support, etc.) that reuse most of the style elements.
+The full version adds the chat style, mentions (for comments), pad creation screen and styles for other users' cursor.